Approval of Sabbatical Assignments

 - University Duties while on Sabbatical.
 Normally, the university does not hire its faculty who are on sabbatical to teach courses.
 Any requested exceptions to this provision or other requirements of this policy shall be subject to review and approval by the dean and the provost.

 - Changes to Sabbatical Plan.
-If a faculty member on sabbatical assignment finds it necessary or desirable to alter substantially the work plan or academic objectives of the sabbatical project, he/she shall inform the department chair or dean (as determined by college/school policy) in writing as soon as possible of the reasons for the proposed change and secure the department chair's or dean's written approval for the revised plan.
+If a faculty member on sabbatical assignment finds it necessary or desirable to alter substantially the work plan or academic objectives of the sabbatical project, they shall inform the department chair or dean (as determined by college/school policy) in writing as soon as possible of the reasons for the proposed change and secure the department chair's or dean's written approval for the revised plan.
 Any change in the time frame of the sabbatical shall be sent to the dean and provost for approval.

 - Return from Sabbatical.
 In accepting a sabbatical assignment, the faculty member shall agree to return to the university upon completion of the sabbatical and work for the university for at least two semesters for 9-month faculty and one year for 12-month faculty.
-Under circumstances in which the faculty member voluntarily terminates his/her connection with the university within the period of one year after the end of the sabbatical, the individual shall refund the university the amount of the sabbatical salary support provided by the university on a pro-rated basis, this requirement shall be exempted under extraordinary circumstances, such as permanent disability or death of the faculty member, wherein neither the individual nor the heirs shall be obligated to refund any part of the amount paid while the faculty member was on sabbatical.
+Under circumstances in which the faculty member voluntarily terminates their connection with the university within the period of one year after the end of the sabbatical, the individual shall refund the university the amount of the sabbatical salary support provided by the university on a pro-rated basis, this requirement shall be exempted under extraordinary circumstances, such as permanent disability or death of the faculty member, wherein neither the individual nor the heirs shall be obligated to refund any part of the amount paid while the faculty member was on sabbatical.
 Any exceptions, such as for individual retirement agreements, shall require approval by the dean and the chancellor or chancellor's designee.

 - Sabbatical Reports.
-By no later than the end of the first semester after returning to regular duties, the faculty member shall file a substantive report with his/her dean describing her/his work and overall accomplishments during the sabbatical.
+By no later than the end of the first semester after returning to regular duties, the faculty member shall file a substantive report with their dean describing their work and overall accomplishments during the sabbatical.
 The dean shall evaluate the report for conformity with the sabbatical plan.
 Both the plan for the sabbatical and the post-sabbatical report shall be public documents.
 Therefore, no proprietary information reflecting intellectual property issues should be included in these documents.
 Copies of the plan and the report shall be kept on file by the appropriate dean.
 The primary unit shall evaluate the sabbatical report as part of the annual merit evaluation and post-tenure review process.

 - Multiple Sabbaticals in a Unit.
 In the event that two or more members of a primary unit simultaneously become eligible for sabbatical assignments and it becomes necessary to limit the number of sabbaticals in the unit, the selection shall be based upon the quality of the sabbatical plan, its immediate relevance to unit goals, and the length of time since the applicant’s last sabbatical.
 Primary units may add additional criteria at their discretion.
 The provost shall have the power to resolve special problems of eligibility.